COVID-19 (Coronavirus) update

 - If you are shortlisted, you will be invited for an interview in Cambridge or online.

-- If you are selected for the incubator, your support starts with three days compulsory training in Cambridge, early September 2020.
-This may be done online depending on isolation guidelines at that time.
+- If you are selected for the incubator, your support starts with a compulsory training workshop.
+This will be in Cambridge or online depending on guidelines at that time.

 The application process is competitive, but please don’t be discouraged from applying.
 We are happy to talk about your application.

-If you have any questions about your application or the process of applying, please contact Tamzin at firstname.lastname@example.org.
+If you have any questions about your application or the process of applying, please contact us at [email protected].

 Because we support ventures at all stages, we don’t expect you to have lots of information for us.
 We are looking for potential in your idea, not a polished pitch.